erictt/computer-science-learning/source/_posts/cs6210/spring-2023-test-3-preparation.md

 ### 1. (11 points)(Giant-scale services)

 Assume you are the developer responsible for deploying ChatGPT.
-Assume that the underlying ML model used by ChatGPT needs a total of 800 GB memory for storing the model parameters.
+Assume that the underlying ML model used by ChatGPT needs a total of 800 GB of memory for storing the model parameters.
 The model can be decomposed into 8 GB slices that can be run in a pipelined manner.
 The data center you are deploying ChatGPT offers machines with a fixed 8 GB of memory, and you have profiled each slice to take 1 ms of execution time.
 Assume zero communication cost to convey the results from one slice of model execution to the next.

 a.
 [2 points] You now want to deploy this model to support 1 million requests per sec.
 How many minimum machines will you need?

 1 pipeline needs 100 nodes(100 * 8GB = 800GB)
-each request take 1 ms of execution, each pipeline can take 1000 requests / sec.
+each request takes 1 ms of execution, each pipeline can take 1000 requests/sec.
 To support 1 million requests/sec, we need 1000 pipelines
 So 100 nodes * 1000 clusters = 100,000 nodes